 - Measures of Truancy, Suspensions & Expulsions on Kidsdata.org

 Kidsdata.org offers the following measures:

-- Truant Students: The number and percent of K-12 public school students who missed more than 30 minutes of instruction without an excuse three or more times during the school year.
-This measure does not include students considered chronically truant (i.e., students whose unexcused and excused absences total 10% or more of all school days in a year).
+- Truant students: The number and rate of K-12 public school students who miss more than 30 minutes of instruction without an excuse three or more times during a school year

-- Truant Students (Self-Reported): The percentage of students in grades 7, 9, and 11, and non-traditional students, reporting whether in the past 12 months they had skipped school or cut class, by grade level, gender and grade level, level of connectedness to school, and race/ethnicity.
+- Truant students (student reported): The percentage of students in grades 7, 9, 11, and non-traditional students, reporting the number of times they skipped school or cut class in the past 12 months, by grade level, gender and grade level, race/ethnicity, and level of connectedness to school*

-- Expulsions from School: The unduplicated number and percent of expulsions among K-12 public school students.
+- Expulsions from school: The unduplicated number and rate of expulsions among K-12 public school students

 - Truancy, Suspensions & Expulsions